adobug/adobug/README.md

 - 🌱 I’m currently trying to learn rust...
 - 💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...
+- 📫 You can reach me on discord = NotMyName#1594
-ig : @adnan.abazovic
-discord : NotMyName#1594

 <!---
 adobug/adobug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.